yesveesteps/WeatherApiAutomate/README.md

 <h1> Weather API Automation Suite </h1>

+This project has automated API tests created using Rest Assured and TestNG framework for a REST API that provides weather data.

 <h2> What do I need? </h2>

 A Java15 JDK, node js, Maven (3.8.1 recommended) and an IDE of your choice, I have chosen eclipse